Max Verstappen: Le Mans Virtual (2020–2023)

 Verstappen competed in the 24 Hours of Le Mans Virtual on rFactor 2 in 2020, 2022 and 2023—hosted by Automobile Club de l'Ouest and the FIA World Endurance Championship—as well as two further rounds of the 2022–23 Le Mans Virtual Series in the LMP2 class.
 He described the former competition as a "clown show" after a technical issue saw him retire from the lead of the 2023 edition, subsequently finishing runner-up in the overall championship to Porsche Coanda.

-Verstappen.com Racing
+Verstappen Racing

 In 2022, Verstappen founded the eponymous racing team Verstappen.com Racing.

 Verstappen founded the eponymous racing team Verstappen.com Racing in 2022, supporting his father Jos in rallying and Thierry Vermeulen in the ADAC GT Masters.
 The following year, the project expanded to GT World Challenge Europe Sprint Cup and the Deutsche Tourenwagen Masters, linking up with Ferrari customer Emil Frey Racing.
-In 2025, in conjunction with this effort, Verstappen.com made its debut as a standalone team in the Endurance Cup, fielding a 2 Seas Motorsport-run Aston Martin Vantage AMR GT3 Evo for Vermeulen, Harry King and sim racing convert Chris Lulham; they took the Gold Cup victory at the 24 Hours of Spa.
+In 2025, in conjunction with this effort, Verstappen.com made its debut as a standalone team in the Endurance Cup, fielding a 2 Seas Motorsport–run Aston Martin Vantage AMR GT3 Evo for Vermeulen, Harry King and sim racing convert Chris Lulham; they took the Gold Cup victory at the 24 Hours of Spa.

+2026 saw the team rebrand to Verstappen Racing as it switched to Mercedes-AMG machinery and graduated to the Pro class, with a season-long GT World Challenge Europe entry with 2 Seas Motorsport, fielding Lulham and Daniel Juncadella in the Sprint Cup, with Jules Gounon joining for the Endurance Cup rounds.
+In March 2026, it was announced that both the team and Verstappen would make their 24 Hours of Nürburgring debut, partnering with Winward Racing.
+Verstappen drove the No. 3 Red Bull–liveried Mercedes-AMG GT3 Evo alongside Gounon, Juncadella and Lucas Auer.
+Verstappen first forayed into driver development that July, signing Belgian prodigy Dries Van Langendonck as a junior member of his team.